Best Hardware Wallets for Crypto

 Latest Ledger Nano model for users who want touch navigation in a compact format.

-Mobile-first usersUSB-C, Bluetooth, NFC$$$Security: Secure element + Ledger OS with clear-signing workflow
+Mobile-first usersUSB-C, Bluetooth, NFC$$Security: Secure element + Ledger OS with clear-signing workflow

 Backup: Seed phrase with optional passphrase